Sterling back in the groove for Guardiola and Man City as Atletico Madrid and Liverpool loom

 He also scuffed a volleyed lob which would have rounded off another unstoppable move of effortless precision.

-It has put Sterling in the frame to start City’s Champions League quarter-final first leg against Atletico, even with Mahrez likely to come back in, with Guardiola believing he’s back in his groove.
+It has put Sterling in the frame to start City’s Champions League quarter-final first leg against Atletico, even with Mahrez likely to come back in, with Guardiola believing he is back in his groove.

 “All the time when Raheem comes back from the national team he comes back with a boost,” the City boss said.